Obama urges 'soul searching' after Baltimore custody death and riot

 "If our society really wanted to solve the problem, we could.
 It's just it would require everybody saying this is important, this is significant, and that we don't just pay attention to these communities when a CVS burns and ...when a young man gets shot or has his spine snapped," said Obama.

-Obama, at a joint news conference with visiting Japanese Prime Minister Shinzo Abe, said it was important for police departments to recognise that some of them have a problem in how they deal with criminal suspects of colour.
+Obama, at a joint news conference with visiting Japanese Prime Minister Shinzo Abe, said it was important for police departments to recognize that some of them have a problem in how they deal with criminal suspects of color.

 "There are some police who aren't doing the right thing," he said.
-Rather than close ranks, he said, some police chiefs have recognised "they've got to get their arms" around the problem.
+Rather than close ranks, he said, some police chiefs have recognized "they've got to get their arms" around the problem.

 The Baltimore riots have caused ripples among the Republicans who are jockeying for the party's 2016 presidential nomination.